Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/12/change-an-excel-cells-colour-based-on-data.md

 description: Use VBA to dynamically change Excel cell colors based on RGB data.
 A simple guide to the Worksheet_Change event for visual feedback.
 ---

 This might be a bit niche, but I needed to collect :abbr[RGB]{title="red, green, blue"} values in an Excel spreadsheet and I though it would be neat to preview the colour in another cell.
 To cut a long story short, the only way I could make this happen was with a bit of Visual Basic for Applications.
-It’s old school, but I can respect that!
+It's old school, but I can respect that!

 My set up is that I have Red, Green, and Blue in cells E, F, and G. I want to leave a gap and then fill cell I based on the input in those cells.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2020/12/excel-rgb-cells.jpg" alt="Excel RGB Cells (Before)" loading="lazy"}
 :::